 4.5 / 5

-Birman Cat Insurance in New Zealand - What You Need to Know
+Birman Cat Insurance in Australia - What You Should Know

 Key Breed Facts

-• Size & weight: Medium to large breed, typically 3 - 6 kg as adults.
-Males tend to be larger than females.
-Their moderate to large size means slightly higher medication and anaesthesia costs
+• Size & weight: Medium-to-large breed, typically 3.5 - 7 kg as adults.
+Males usually outweigh females.
+Their solid frame means moderate medication and anaesthesia costs

 Common Health Conditions in Birman Cats

-Birmans can be predisposed to several hereditary and age-related conditions.
-Understanding these can help you choose appropriate cover.
+Birmans are predisposed to several hereditary and breed-linked conditions.
+Understanding these helps you choose the right cover.

 Condition Likelihood Typical Treatment Cost Insurance Coverage Notes

-Hypertrophic Cardiomyopathy (HCM) Moderate - High Covered under most comprehensive plans as a hereditary condition.
-HCM causes thickening of the heart muscle and is the most common heart disease in cats.
-Diagnosis requires echocardiography.
-Ongoing medication may be needed.
+Hypertrophic Cardiomyopathy (HCM) Moderate Covered under comprehensive plans as a hereditary condition.
+Involves thickening of the heart muscle.
+Diagnosis requires echocardiogram ($500 - $900).
+Ongoing medication and monitoring add up.
+Responsible breeders screen breeding cats for this condition.

-Obesity Moderate Weight management itself is generally not covered, but conditions arising from obesity (diabetes, joint problems) are typically covered under comprehensive plans.
-Birmans' calm nature can contribute to weight gain without adequate play and exercise.
+Obesity Moderate - High Weight management alone is not covered, but secondary conditions like diabetes and joint problems are typically covered under comprehensive plans.
+Indoor Birmans in Australia are particularly susceptible to weight gain.

-Hyperthyroidism (age-related) Moderate (older cats) Covered under comprehensive plans.
-Common in older cats of all breeds.
-Treatment options include daily medication, radioactive iodine therapy, or surgery.
-Ongoing management costs can add up over time.
+Hyperthyroidism Moderate (older cats) Covered under comprehensive plans.
+Common in cats over 10 years.
+Treatment options include medication, radioactive iodine therapy, or surgery.
+Ongoing medication costs $60 - $120/month.

 What Affects Your Birman Insurance Premium